The combined business would be owned 50/50 between shareholders of FCA and Groupe Renault.Autosread more

 "Bizarrely enough, the best thing for this market would be getting some disappointing news from the non-farm payroll report on Friday," Cramer said.
-"At this point in the business cycle, the point where the Fed is chomping at the bit to keep tightening, we actually want bad news. "
+"At this point in the business cycle, the point where is chomping at the bit to keep tightening, we actually want bad news. "

 Unfortunately for the bulls, the post-earnings action in the stock of Facebook muddled any potential bad news on the stock level, the "Mad Money" host said.
 The social media company reported mixed third-quarter results after the bell.